 Introduction

-The following is an entirely true story of the life story of an ex-RAF Air Gunner who was shot down over Belgium during World War 2.
-He evaded capture with the help of many brave patriots and returned to his RAF duties.
+The following is an entirely true tale, and tells the story of a search for living descendants of an ex-RAF Air Gunner who was shot down over Belgium during World War 2.
+The time-line of the search is accurate, and told from my point of view as one of those concerned in that quest.

-While many of things he encountered on his journey are unique and specific to this one man, many other forgotten heroes shared the same, or very similar, events.
+Many aspects of the fascinating and involving story of this airman’s life and experiences were uncovered during the research and these are included in this tale.
+How could they not be?
+While many of these are unique and specific to this one man, many other forgotten heroes shared the same, or very similar, events.
 We must remember them all, for whether they came back whole, wounded or paid the ultimate price, certainly none remained unmarked.
 These tales are not recounted in the piecemeal haphazard way in which they were discovered, but more in relation to their own time line simply to make those parts of his story less disjointed and more readable.
-They are set in the context of the search for living descendants.
-The time-line of this search is accurate, although most of the false trails and dead ends are not included.
-It is told from my point of view as one of those concerned in that quest.

 Chapter 1